wrightni/OSSP/readme.md

 * __input_dir__: Directory path of the input image
 * __filename__: Name of the image to be split
 * __image type__: {‘srgb’, ‘wv02_ms’, ‘pan'}: the type of imagery you are processing.
-a. 'srgb': RGB imagery taken by a typical camera
+  1. 'srgb': RGB imagery taken by a typical camera
-b. 'wv02_ms': DigitalGlobe WorldView 2 multispectral imagery,
+  2. 'wv02_ms': DigitalGlobe WorldView 2 multispectral imagery,
-c. 'pan': High resolution panchromatic imagery
+  3. 'pan': High resolution panchromatic imagery

 #### Optional Arguments
 * __--output_dir__: Directory path for output images.